In Cuba, they use Type A, B, C, and L power plugs and outlets. The voltage is 110/220V, and the frequency is 60Hz.

 - Need a voltage converter?
 Could be needed, depending on the model

-The Only Travel Adapter You’ll Need
+The Only Travel Adapter You’ll Need in Cuba

 Planning a trip to Cuba?
 Make sure you have the right adapter.
 We don’t sell them, but we’ve done the research to find the best one for your trip—safe, tested, and traveler-approved: